-There's something captivating about seeing raw materials – such as coffee beans, grain, milk and clay – transformed into beautiful, useful and delicious products.
-Feed your curiosity with a behind-the-scenes look at how some of your favorite things are made during tours at factories, farms, shops and studios across the Show-Me State.
+There’s something captivating about seeing raw materials – including coffee beans, grain, cream and clay – transformed into beautiful, useful and delicious products.
+Feed your curiosity with a behind-the-scenes look at how Missouri “makers” create a variety of things during tours at factories, farms, shops and studios across the Show-Me State.

-The Roasterie, Kansas City: It's easy to spot The Roasterie's Factory Cafe in Kansas City – just look for the building with the plane perched on top.
-Owner Danny O'Neill picked his first batch of coffee beans while studying abroad in Costa Rica.
-Fifteen years later, he founded his direct-trade coffee company in his basement.
+The Roasterie, Kansas City: It’s easy to spot The Roasterie’s Factory Cafe – just look for the building with the plane perched on top.
+Owner Danny O’Neill picked his first batch of coffee beans while studying abroad in Costa Rica.
+Fifteen years later, he founded a direct-trade coffee company in his basement.
 Tour the factory to learn how the company air roasts its beans to ensure a superior product.

 Askinosie Chocolate, Springfield: Owner Shawn Askinosie left his career as a defense attorney to create awarding-winning chocolate from cocoa beans sourced directly from small farmers.
 Find out how and why the company makes bean-to-bar chocolate using direct-trade practices.
 Learn about Chocolate University, which takes local students from the inner workings of the factory to cocoa bean farms around the world, providing hands-on global business experience.

 Budweiser Brewery Experience, St. Louis: Take a “seed to sip” tour at this St. Louis landmark for an up-close look at how iconic Budweiser Beer is brewed and packaged.
 Visit the brew house, lager cellar and Clydesdale stable.
 Stop by the Beer Museum where the company’s long and storied history as one of the largest and oldest breweries in the nation comes to life.